jtsumner/mlm/README.md

 mv samples_minimal.tsv ../congfig/samples_minimal.tsv
 ```

-4. Configure the cluster config file.
+4. Configure the **cluster config** file.
 Adjust the `account` and `partition` setting under `default-resources` to fit your cluster.
+Note that the current cluster configurations is a basic setup for SLURM on Quest that's based on this [blog](https://fame.flinders.edu.au/blog/2021/08/02/snakemake-profiles-updated)

 5. Open the Snakefile and adjust the rule all output to fit your desired output.
-6. Configure the general snakemake config `config/config.yaml` so that rules you want to execute are set to `True` and rules you do not want to execute are set to `False`.
-E.g., The following lines will assemble, perform metaphlan read based analysis, and metabat2 binning
+6. [Configure](#configuration-settings) the general snakemake config `config/config.yaml` so that rules you want to execute are set to `True` and rules you do not want to execute are set to `False`.
+E.g., The following lines will assembl and perform metaphlan read-based analysis, but won't execute metabat2 binning.

 ```
+FASTQC: True
+TRIM_READS: True
+DECONVOLUTE: True
+METAPHLAN: True
 ASSEMBLE: True
-METAPHLAN: True
-METABAT2: True
+METABAT2: False
 ```

-# Execution
+## Execution

 1. (Optional) Check that snakemake is correctly interpretting your sample spreadsheet by executing a dryrun or one of the commands in the notes above